DHTMLX/docs-suite/docs/form/api/slider/slider_focus_event.md

 ---
 sidebar_label: focus
-title: focus
+title: JavaScript Form - focus Slider Event
+description: You can explore the focus Slider event of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-`to do check`
+# focus

-@short: fires on focus in a Slider control
+@short: fires when a Combo control has received focus

-@signature:
+@signature: focus: (value: number[]) => void;

 @params:
-- value - the current value of the control
+`value: array` - the current value of the control

 @example:
 form.getItem("slider").events.on("focus", (value) => {
     console.log("focus", value);
 });

-@relatedapi:
+@examplestop:

 @changelog: Added in v7.2